contiv/vpp/docs/setup/MULTI_NIC_SETUP.md

 ### Setting up a node with multiple NICs

-#### Determining Network Adapter PCI addresses
+#### Determining network adapter PCI addresses
-You need to find out the PCI address of the network interface that you want VPP to use for multi-node pod interconnect.
+First, you need to find out the PCI address of the network interface that you want VPP to use for multi-node interconnect.
 On Debian-based distributions, you can use `lshw`(*):

 ```